Amaresh Misra

 During his college years, Misra was a student leader of the Left CPI-ML (Liberation) party in the University of Allahabad.
 He co-wrote the script for the movie Bullet Raja.

 He started the movement to restore India's pride in Freedom Fighters' contributions to its journey to independence.

 Controversies

-Misra is a proponent of several conspiracy theories.
-He has claimed that the 2008 Mumbai attacks were organized jointly by the CIA, Mossad and RSS.
-According to him, the Intelligence Bureau was behind the killing of the Mumbai Police's Anti-Terrorist Squad chief Hemant Karkare.

 He wanted to rewrite modern Indian history to reflect an Indian perspective instead of the British accounts.

 He unsuccessfully contested the 2009 Lok Sabha elections from Lucknow on the ticket of Ulema Council.
 He joined the Congress party for five years after that.
 Today, he runs a peasant based Kisan Kranti Dal and Mangal Pandey Sena based in Uttar Pradesh.